Memorial Day travel expected to be a record low

-“It’s about 94 percent less than normal right now based on our April traffic,” said Eisenhower Air Service and Marketing Manager Valerie Wise.
+“It’s about 94% less than normal right now based on our April traffic,” said Eisenhower Air Service and Marketing Manager Valerie Wise.

 The recommendation to stay home during the pandemic has officials expecting the kick-off of the busiest travel season to be record low.
 While last year was the second-highest number ever recorded, officials said the virus has added uncertainty for many.